atomkins/CaseStudy1/casestudy1_MSDS6306_sec402.md

 ###### The following states had no available data for IBU and were therefore left out of the graph: SD

 <b>Median IBU per State</b>
-The code calculates the median ABV by State with missing data removed and sets the column names.
+We have calculated the median (middle data point value in the list) IBU by State with missing data removed.
 A visual representation of this calculation is included in a bar chart.

 ```r
 abv.med <- aggregate(master$ABV, by = list(master$State), FUN = function(x) median(x, na.rm = TRUE))